JohanRuuskanen/eventbasedparticlefiltering/README.md

 as the plotting windows will automatically close when the code finished.

 === To run the testing ===
-Run the test/runtest.jl script.
-Easiest done by the following terminal command
+Easiest done by activating the package and type test.
+This is done by opening your package manager in Julia (type "]" in your Julia console) and write
+> activate /path/to/packate

-> julia test/runtest.jl
+> test

 === Notice ===
 This package is very much still a work in progress and thus there is still much